The Dive Otter

 A generalized primer on the philosophy of the Global Underwater Explorers (GUE) dive agency.
 The nugget of gold for me in this book is the pre-dive planning concept of GUE EDGE.
 Goal, Unified Team, Equipment, Exposure (depth & time), Decompression strategies, Gas strategies, Environmental Issues

-Before even knowing about this framework, I saw it put into practice by Richard Tessell.
+Before even knowing about this framework, I saw it put into practice by Richard Tessell during my drysuit class.
 I had never seen it before, and it made total sense and was a wonderful way for he and I to be on the same page before the dive.

 The Six Skills and Other Discussions